Jassa Singh Ahluwalia: The raids of Ahmed Shah Abdali

+Sikhs and Marathas Expel Afghans (1758)

+In early 1758, Adina Beg sought out allies to expel the Afghans from the Punjab and restore stability.
+He struck a deal with Sikh leaders Jassa Singh Ahluwalia and Sodhi Vadhbhag Singh, and with their help defeated the Afghans at Mahilpur.
+By March 1758 he had also enlisted the support of Raghunathrao of the Maratha Empire, and together they expelled the Afghans from Lahore.
+The Maratha and Sikh forces then gave chase to the retreating Afghans on horseback and were in quick pursuit of them in which they went on to capture Attock and then Peshawar from the Afghans.
+The Punjab now came under Maratha rule, with Adina appointed subahdar and later Nawab of the Punjab in 1758 in return for a yearly tribute of seventy five lakh of rupees.
+Raghunathrao and Malhar Rao Holkar, the two commanders-in-chief of the Maratha forces, remained in Lahore for three months after which they retired to the Deccan leaving Adina in sole control.

 Help of Sikhs to Jats of Bharatpur

-Suraj Mal (1707-63) was the founder of Jat State of Bharatpur.
+Suraj Mal (1707–63) was the founder of Jat State of Bharatpur.
 He was killed on 25 December 1763 near Delhi by Najib ul Daulah, the Ruhilaa chief who had been appointed Mir Bakshi and Regent at Delhi by Ahmed Shah Durrani.
 Suraj Mal’s son Jawahar Singh sought help from Sikhs who responded with a Sikh force of 40,000 under the command of Sardar Jassa Singh Ahluwalia.
 The Sikhs crossed the Yamuna on 20 February 1764 and attacked the surrounding areas.
 Najib ul Daulah rushed back to Delhi thereby relieving the pressure on Bharatpur.
 Najib ul Daulah suffered another defeat at hands of Sikhs under Ahluwalia after a battle that lasted 20 days in the trans-Yamuna area at Barari Ghat, 20 km north of Delhi.
 He retired to Red Fort on 9 January 1765 and within a month Sikhs defeated Najib ul Daulah again in Nakhas (horse market) and in Sabzi Mandi.

-Jawahar Singh also engaged 25,000 Sikh forces under command of Sardar Jassa Singh against the Rajput Raja of Jaipur in the Battle of Maonda and Mandholi and the Battle of Kama and was defeated in both.